UMass-Rescue/speech-to-text-ner/README.md

 - `python -m spacy download en_core_web_md`
 - `python -m spacy download en_core_web_lg`

+Finally, we want to download a distributions object for casing the text files appropriately.
+Download it from [here](https://github.com/nreimers/truecaser/releases/download/v1.0/english_distributions.obj.zip), and unzip it in the root directory.

 You are now ready to run `ner.py` on text files!
 In order to do so, run the following command:

 `python ner.py -f sample.txt -d distributions.obj`